jim-schwoebel/nala/README.md

 # Nala

-Nala is the world's most comprehensive open-source voice assistant for mac computers.
+Nala is a verastile open-source voice assistant to improve the workflow of your daily life.

 ![](https://media.giphy.com/media/VDzVG8lvNRufu/giphy.gif)

-Nala is a verastile open-source voice assistant to improve the workflow of your daily life.
 Nala uses actions which can be triggered by user voice queries.
-All the user needs to do is say 'hey nala' and it will spark Nala to listen and respond to requests.
+All the user needs to do is say 'hey nala' and it will spark Nala to listen and respond to requests - like getting the weather or the news.

-Nala uses machine learning to parse through user intents.
 And yes, her name is inspired after Nala from the Lion King :-)

 ## how to setup